 5 Ways To Slow Down Your Ageing

 You can’t turn back time, but you can protect your body against it.
-Conquer the early-warning signs of ageing to stay at your physical peak for longer.
+Conquer the early-warning signs of ageing and you’ll stay at your physical peak for longer.
+There’s lots of ways to take care of your body and slow down your ageing.
 Here’s what you should look out for in various body parts, and how to keep in them in tip-top shape.

 Your clock-stopper: Invest in a straight-backed chair and a stability ball for work and take turns sitting on both.
 The stability ball constantly works the stabilising abdominal muscles supporting your spine, and the straight-backed chair will force you not to slump.
 Plus it’ll stop you falling asleep at work, too.

-Your clock-stopper: Visit your optician and go on amber alert.
+Your clock-stopper: Visit your optician and eat right.
 “Load up on orange foods rich in beta-carotene such as sweet potatoes, carrots and apricots – all shown to boost blood flow to your retinal cells and speed healing,” says Lotery.
 Cheese-flavoured orange chips don’t count.

 Your wake-up call: Spots or crusty skin patches that are as annoyingly persistent as peroxided boy bands.
 “Any that change shape or appearance should ring alarm bells,” says dermatologist Nick Lowe.